brenopolanski/aiEyes/README.md

 #### Installation

-First of all, install the dependencies to run this app.
+First of all, install the dependencies to run this app:

 ```
 $ npm install -g cordova ionic